robert/robert.github.com/_posts/2018-08-16-stylish-is-back-and-you-still-shouldnt-use-it.md

 ---
-title: "\""Stylish\" is back, and you still shouldn't use it"
+title: "\"Stylish\" is back, and you still shouldn't use it"
 layout: post
 tags: [Online Tracking]
 og_image: https://robertheaton.com/images/stylish2-no-entry.jpg